Steve Buscemi: Marriage and interests

 Buscemi is a noted fan of the musical group Beastie Boys.
-Along with several other stars, he appears in the music video for the band's 2011 song "Make Some Noise", which was nominated for MTV Video of the Year.
-He also has a post-credit scene in the Spike Jonze–directed documentary Beastie Boys Story in which he pokes fun at the commercial failure of the group's second studio album, Paul's Boutique; "When the tree fell in the forest, nobody heard that shit," jokes Buscemi.
+He appears in the music video for the band's 2011 song "Make Some Noise", which was nominated for MTV Video of the Year.
+He also has a post-credit scene in the Spike Jonze–directed documentary Beastie Boys Story in which he pokes fun at the commercial failure of the group's second studio album, Paul's Boutique; "When the tree fell in the forest, nobody heard that shit", jokes Buscemi.
 Buscemi sang in "The Broadway Song" for Lou Reed's 2003 album The Raven.